tyranno-studios/blockchain-brawlers-instructions/instruction-manual.md

 * Each Match consists of multiple Rounds
 * Start a Round by picking 2 cards:
-  1. A ‘face up’ card to show the opponent (the Set Up card)
+  1. A ‘face up’ card to show the opponent (the Set Up Card)
   2. A ‘face down’ card (the Slam Card) that is revealed later